 The lifter will take two evenly loaded dumbbells to arms-length overhead, with the body erect.
 These may be taken from stands, or handed to the lifter at chest height.
 On the referees signal the lifter will lower the dumbbells until they are held at arms-length, with arms parallel to the floor, at the lifters side.
 The palms will face upwards throughout the movement.
 On completion the referee will signal to replace the bells.
-An incline bench may be used for stability, also a waist strap if needed.
+An incline bench may be used for stability (set an angle no less than 50 degrees from horizontal with the torso remaining at same angle), also a waist strap if needed.
 There is no ruling on the position of the lifters feet.